-NOTE: Once the Edit Host/HBA Access or the Partitioning popup wizard has closed and the progress bar has gone away after adding a host and configuring its access, the LUN map is created.
+NOTE: Once the FC interface controller has been rebooted after adding a host and configuring its access, the LUN map is created.
 Any changes to device access thereafter will follow the rules for modifying an existing map rather than the rules for creating new maps.